Software-Development-Pakistan/Software-Development-Pakistan.github.io/CODE_OF_CONDUCT.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+Basic contributing guidelines include all the previous guidelines from the official [Facebook page](https://web.facebook.com/groups/softdevpk/), which include,

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces